w3c/wai-bcase/index.md

 -   ability to more easily translate, and
 -   ability to search text to reference a specific section of audio.

-The study conducted over more than one year, used Google analytics to capture the following data:
+The study, which was conducted over more than one year, used Google analytics to track visitors.
+The following positive results were noted:

--   visitor engagement increased 7.23%,
+* Visitor engagement increased by 7.23%,
--   unique visitors increased 4.18%, and
+* unique visitors increased by 4.18%, and
--   new inbound links to transcript accounted for increase of 3.89%
+* new inbound links to transcripts accounted for an increase of 3.89%.

 Read more detail and the full report of the [This American Life Case Study](https://www.3playmedia.com/customers/case-studies/this-american-life/)